jurassix/react-validation-mixin/README.md

     mixins: [ValidationMixin]

 The Mixin has a single required object (or function) to define on your component.
+ValidatorTypes is the Joi schema that defines the validity of this componets state.

 _This map is the validation description for the components State.
 Each of the keys of the map should correspond to a key in your state._

     validatorTypes: {
-      'username': isRequired,
-      'password': [isRequired, isLength(12)]
+      username: Joi.string().alphanum().min(3).max(30).required(),
+      password: Joi.string().regex(/[a-zA-Z0-9]{3,30}/)
     }

-Fields can be validated against a single strategy or multiple strategies.

 To validate a single field:

-    this.isValid('username') // returns boolean for only this field
+    this.isValid('username') // returns boolean for validitiy of only this field

 To validate all fields:

-    this.isValid() // return boolean for all fields
+    this.isValid() // return boolean for validity of all fields

 To get validation messages for a single field: